 The State Bar has created a Trust Account Reconciliation Sheet for lawyers to use when reconciling trust accounts.
 The completed sheet shown on a previous page reflects the reconciliation completed above.
-A copy of this sheet can be found in Appendix B13 and a fillable form is available on the State Bar website, www.ncbar.gov.
+A copy of this sheet can be found in Appendix B10.